1965–66 FA Cup: Calendar

+Qualifying rounds

+Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 30 places available in the first round.

+The winners from the fourth qualifying round were Gateshead, South Shields, Crook Town, Scarborough, Wigan Athletic, Altrincham, Fleetwood, South Liverpool, Hereford United, Kidderminster Harriers, Burton Albion, Grantham, Wisbech Town, Corby Town, Wellingborough Town, Bedford Town, Dartford, Folkestone Town, Gravesend & Northfleet, Leytonstone, Romford, Wimbledon, Guildford City, Wycombe Wanderers, Corinthian-Casuals, Wealdstone, Yeovil Town, Bath City, Merthyr Tydfil and Weymouth.

+Corinthian-Casuals was the only qualifying club appearing in the main competition for the first time, although the two predecessor outfits Corinthian and Casuals had both featured at this stage prior to their merger in 1939.
+Of the others, Burton Albion had last progressed through to the first round in 1956-57, Leytonstone in 1952-53, Fleetwood and Wealdstone in 1949-50, and Wellingborough Town in 1928-29.

 Results

 First round proper

-At this stage clubs from the Football League Third and Fourth Divisions joined 30 non-league clubs having come through the qualifying rounds.
-To complete this round, Hendon and Barnet were given byes.
+At this stage the 48 clubs from the Football League Third and Fourth Divisions joined the 30 non-league clubs who came through the qualifying rounds.
+The final two non-league sides in the main draw, Hendon and Barnet received byes to this round, Hendon as the champions from the previous season's FA Amateur Cup and Barnet as the best-performed non-league club in the previous FA Cup tournament.

 Matches were scheduled to be played on Saturday, 13 November 1965.
 Seven were drawn and went to replays two, four or five days later.

 Second round

 The matches were scheduled for Saturday, 4 December 1965.
 Four matches were drawn, with replays taking place later the same week.
 The Rochdale–Altrincham game was played midweek on 8 December, however.

 Third round

 The 44 First and Second Division clubs entered the competition at this stage.
 The matches were scheduled for Saturday, 22 January 1966.
 Six matches were drawn and went to replays.

 Fourth round

 The matches were scheduled for Saturday, 12 February 1966.
 Five matches were drawn and went to replays.
 The replays were all played two, three or four days later.
-The Shrewsbury Town–Carlisle United match went to a second replay on 21 February.
+The Shrewsbury Town–Carlisle United match went to a second replay at Deepdale on 21 February.
+Bedford Town was the last non-league club left in the competition.